 How Do You Make Money Blogging?

-Anytime I tell someone that I’m a full-time blogger, they almost always ask me how I make money.
-It’s kind of an awkward question but I guess blogging isn’t your everyday profession.
-Here’s the thing, there are many different ways to make money as a blogger.
+Anytime I tell someone that I’m a blogger, they almost always ask me how I make money.
+It’s an awkward question (especially when you’re meeting someone for the first time 🤷🏽♀️) but I guess blogging isn’t your everyday profession.
+Here’s the thing, there are many different ways to create an income as a blogger.

 - Advertising: I know ads can be annoying, but they really do help us bloggers keep blogging.